rcdevtools/dotfiles/CONTRIBUTING.md

 to use for your submissions to the issue tracker.
 Please do not use the issue tracker as an FAQ.

+## Coding Style

+Since this repository houses different kinds of dotfiles that use different formats and possibly programming languages, there isn't any real coding style to really enforce here.
+Thus, just use these simple guidelines:

+1. Avoid Bashims in shell code.
+Stick to POSIX standard shell script as much as possible.
+Use shellcheck to verify your work.
+1. Pay attention to the style used by the file you are editing, e.g., if the file uses two spaces for indentation and snake case for naming stuff, then just use two spaces and snake case.
+1. Focus on writing simple code that explains itself.
+If you need comments to explain what you wrote, then maybe consider simplifying your code.

+Overall, I am not going to be very picky about code style given the different dotfile configurations that exist in this repository.
+Thus, just focus on readability and consistency.

 ## Licensing

 This project uses the MIT license for everything.
 Some portions may be placed